Mark Spitz: Famous moustache during Olympics

 In an era when other swimmers, male and female, were shaving body hair, he swam with a moustache.
-When asked why he initially grew one he stated "I grew the moustache because a coach in college said I couldn't grow one."
+When asked why he initially grew one, he stated: "I grew the moustache because a coach in college said I couldn't grow one."
 Spitz said he originally grew the moustache as a form of rebellion against the clean-cut look imposed on him in college.
 "It took a long time to grow," he said.
-It took four months to grow, but Spitz was proud of it, he decided the moustache was a "good-luck piece".
+It took four months to grow, but Spitz was proud of it, and decided the moustache was a "good-luck piece".

-Mark Spitz is quoted as saying, "When I went to the Olympics, I had every intention of shaving the moustache off, but I realized I was getting so many comments about it—and everybody was talking about it—that I decided to keep it.
+Spitz is quoted as saying, "When I went to the Olympics, I had every intention of shaving the moustache off, but I realized I was getting so many comments about it—and everybody was talking about it—that I decided to keep it.
 I had some fun with a Russian coach who asked me if my moustache slowed me down.
 I said, 'No, as a matter of fact, it deflects water away from my mouth, allows my rear end to rise and make me bullet-shaped in the water, and that's what had allowed me to swim so great.'

 According to a Sports Illustrated article, on February 14, 1988, after talking about shaving off his moustache for a year, he finally did.
 "He looked great with it, don't get me wrong," explained his wife Suzy, "but he looks so handsome without it."